 The information you provide in these sections will not form part of the selection process and will not be seen by anyone involved in assessing your application.
 Your personal information will be treated in accordance with the General Data Protection Regulation (GDPR) and related UK data protection legislation and the University’s Data Protection policy.

-Section 5: Disability
+Question 5: Disability

 We welcome applications from disabled people.
 Please tell us if you have a disability, including sensory or mobility impairments, long-term mental health conditions, longstanding illnesses or health conditions, autism spectrum conditions, or specific learning difficulties such as dyslexia, dyspraxia and ADHD.